ollie63395/travel_buddy/README.md

 Phase 2 – Persistent Cloud Storage
 Phase 3 – UI & Quality

-### 📂 File Structure (to come in Phase 0)

-travelbuddy/
-├── public/
-├── src/
-│   ├── components/
-│   ├── pages/
-│   ├── utils/
-│   ├── App.jsx
-│   └── main.jsx
-├── .gitignore
-├── index.html
-├── package.json
-└── README.md

 ### 📌 Status

 This is a learning-focused project that will grow incrementally through clear, structured development steps.
 This doc will be updated as progress is made.

 ### 📧 Contact

 Built by Ollie.
-For questions or collaboration, reach out via GitHub or Discord!
+For questions or collaboration, reach out via GitHub or email!